John King Eareckson in 1936

 His name was Johnny Eareckson.

-My dad was 43 at the time and he had given up rolling around with his sons, because of two bad shoulders and a slipped disc in his back.
+My dad, Laurie Hooper, was 43 years old at the time and he had given up rolling around on the mats with his sons, because of two bad shoulders and a slipped disc in his back.
 Eareckson was 67.
 How could a guy 24 years older than my dad have the stamina to go a round on the mat with anyone?
 Johnny said he liked doing mat work, because it was not as punishing on his knees as takedowns were.

 Johnny proved to be one of my few consistent partners at the Downtown Y. He help me make weight and practice a few of his best tricks.
 In wrestling lingo, he had a great “tight waist,” which means he would grab his opponent around the waist, lever his shoulder into their back and never let go.
 Johnny would laugh loudly when he had the other guy in trouble, which for me, was all the time.
 Johnny finished our work out, limped off the mat, grabbed his wooden cane, and hit the showers.
 The cane added insult to injury.